BradHutchings/Mmojo-Server-v2/instructions/doghouse/501-Prepare-to-Build.md

 ## 501. Prepare to Build
-### About Dogpile
+### About Doghouse
-**Dogpile** is an example of a branded developer experience.
-[Read more about Dogpile](500-Build-Dogpile.md).
+**Doghouse** is an example of a branded developer experience.
+[Read more about Doghouse](500-Build-Doghouse.md).

 ---
 ### About this Step
-In this step, we will clone the Mmojo-Server repo, fix problems that affect building with Cosmopolitan, and customize things for building Dogpile.
+In this step, we will clone the Mmojo-Server repo, fix problems that affect building with Cosmopolitan, and customize things for building Doghouse.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.